AML and KYC: Ensuring Compliance and Combating Financial Crimes

 The primary objectives of Anti Money Laundering (AML) encompass several key aspects:

 • Detection and Prevention: AML endeavours to actively detect and prevent the circulation of illicit funds within financial institutions and other regulated entities.
-By implementing robust monitoring systems and conducting thorough due diligence, organizations aim to identify and thwart suspicious activities associated with money laundering.
+By implementing robust monitoring systems and conducting thorough due diligence, organisations aim to identify and thwart suspicious activities associated with money laundering.

 • Reporting Suspicious Transactions: A crucial objective of AML is to establish effective mechanisms for reporting suspicious transactions to the appropriate authorities.
 Timely and accurate reporting enables regulatory bodies to investigate potential instances of money laundering, ensuring that illicit activities are promptly addressed.